opengeospatial/ogc-feat-geo-json/proposals/README.md

 * [Encoding of reference systems](ref-sys.adoc)
 * [Identifying the schema](schema-ref.adoc)

+Proposals in preparation:

+* Identifying the feature type(s)
+* Relationships and Links

 To add a new proposal:

 * Every proposal should be a single AsciiDoc page based on [TEMPLATE.adoc](Template.adoc).
 The initial version should be 0.1.0.
 Add the document in the proposal folder and add a link to the proposal in this README page.
 This can be in a pull request or as a direct commit to the main branch.